Steve Morgan Foundation Logo

 Maggie’s cancer support centre in Liverpool to be built with £5 million from the Steve Morgan Foundation

-Planning permission has been granted for a new cancer support centre in Liverpool.
-The centre will be commissioned, designed and funded by the Steve Morgan Foundation and is the first project confirmed to go on the site of the old Royal Liverpool University Hospital.
+Planning permission has been granted for our new Maggie’s cancer support centre in Liverpool.
+Commissioned, designed and funded by the Steve Morgan Foundation, the centre is the first project confirmed on the site of the old Royal Liverpool University Hospital.

-Out of the 2.8 million people in Cheshire and Merseyside about 17,000 people are newly diagnosed with cancer very year– both figures are higher than the England average.
+Out of the 2.8 million people in Cheshire and Merseyside about 17,000 people are newly diagnosed with cancer every year– both figures are higher than the England average.

 Maggie’s has nearly 30 years’ experience of supporting people with free cancer support and information in centres across the UK.
 The charity puts people with cancer at the heart of everything they do and believes that everyone should have access to professional psychological and emotional support to help change the way they live with cancer.